Critical-Impact/anime-tools/README.md

 $ make dist-upload
 ```

-## Deployments
+## Running Anime Tools

 ### Docker

-Included is a basic `Dockerfile` for building and distributing `Anime Tools`,
+Included is a basic `Dockerfile` for running `Anime Tools`,
 and can be built with the included `make` helper:
+Anime Tools needs to be configured before it will run, it also caches the offline database and as such both those paths need to be mounted as volumes.

+Copy config/anime_tools.yml.example to config/anime_tools.yml and fill in the missing plex details
 ```
-$ make docker
+$ make docker # on systems with make
+$ docker build -t anime_tools:latest . # on systems with no make

-$ docker run -it anime_tools --help
+$ docker run -v ./config:/etc/anime_tools -v ./db-cache:/root/.config/anime_tools/db-cache -it anime_tools
 ```